geomoetric/moebot/README.md

 # Moe-Bot—Design Generator powered by Machine Intelligence

-This tool exists to allow space for designers to interact with algorithms and artificial intelligence on the web.
+This tool exists to allow space for people to design with algorithms and artificial intelligence on the web.

 ## Basics